Daochuo: The superiority of the Pure Land path

 For example, in his discussion of contemplation, Daochuo states that since the phenomenal object of Pure Land meditation "is luminescent and pure", it is easier to meditate on Pure Land themes than elements of this world.
 He writes:that [pure land] realm is one of non-retrogression and includes maintenance by other power.
 Therefore I say it is excellent.
 In this place, although one also endeavors to cultivate meditative concentration, one only has one’s own individual cause and lacks the support of other power.
 When the [good] karma [from meditative practice] is exhausted, one cannot avoid retrogressing, so I hold that [meditative practice] here is not equivalent.
-Which, even if the type of meditation is the same, the effect (non-retrogression) and cause (other-power) are inherently superior and thus lead to much more rapid progress on the path.
+This means that, even if the type of meditation is the same, the effect (non-retrogression) and cause (other-power) of the Pure Land practice are inherently superior and thus lead to much more rapid progress on the path.
 The issue of speed is important to Daochuo, and he argues that a key reason why the Pure Land method is excellent is that it allows one to attain the state of non-retrogression in one lifetime, as opposed to the thousands of kalpas needed in the path of sages: The foolish, ordinary human beings of the current age are presently called ‘those whose thought of faith is as light as a feather,’ they are also said to be ‘provisionally named,’ and further referred to as the group of the unsettled and unaccomplished ordinary beings.
 They have not yet left the burning house [of the world of transmigration].
 How can we know this?
 Based on the Pusa yingluo jing [菩薩瓔珞経], where it delineates the stages of practice of entry into enlightenment, it says, ‘Because of its very nature, this is called the path of difficult practice.’
 Further, one cannot count the number of bodies one takes on in birth and death in even the span of one kalpa, let alone the burning suffering one would meaninglessly experience over the course of ten thousand kalpas.
 If one can clearly believe the Buddhist sutras and aspire for birth in the Pure Land, then in accord with the length of their lives, in just one lifetime, they can reach [the Pure Land] and attain nonretrogression, such that one attains the same virtues as one does through those ten thousand kalpas of practice.
 All Buddhists and others, why do you not weigh this [difference], abandon the difficult, and seek the easy?
 In another, even more radical passage, Daochuo argues that because of the massive length of time required before attaining non-retrogression on the path of sages, one is likely to retrogress at some point beforehand.
 Furthermore, the fruits of one's practice are "upside down" (diandao 顛倒) since one is still deeply deluded, arrogant, and attached.
 All of this makes the fruits that one attains on the path of sages "false":In this world, over the course of much time, one must completely practice giving, precepts, endurance, effort, meditation, and wisdom [the six pāramitās] for over ten thousand kalpas while one still is not freed from this burning house.
 One goes against nature and falls back on the path, so it is said that one expends extremely heavy virtues and the recompense that one attains is false.